Wuodan/llm-aggregator/README.md

   - `id` – Model identifier passed to the provider.
   - `api_key` – Optional API-Key.
   - `max_batch_size` – Number of models to enrich at once (defaults to 1).
-- **providers** – Each entry describes an OpenAI-compatible backend to query:
+- **providers** – Map of provider name to an OpenAI-compatible backend to query:
   - `base_url` – Public URL returned via the REST API.
   - `internal_base_url` – Optional internal URL used for server-to-server calls; defaults to `base_url` when omitted.
   - `api_key` – Optional API-Key for that provider.